 - Rekindle the connections you already have.
 Strive to create a meaningful network with your classmates, your professors, anyone you know personally or professionally.
 You may be surprised at who might be able to connect you to a legal job.
 Many of my friends got jobs through neighbors, family members, friends, or even law school classmates or professors.
 When you network, don’t be shy about letting people know that you are looking for a job.
 Tell everyone what kind of job you are looking for or what kind of field you are interested in working in and see if anyone has ideas or connections that may help you!

 - Network with new people – create new ties!.
-And I don’t mean those cheesy networking events which don’t seem to lead to any job opportunities.
-Instead, get involved in clubs or bar associations.
+Not just networking events but get involved in clubs or bar associations.
 Meet new people.
 Try to be enthusiastic about meeting new people and being a part of the legal community (even if you are not feeling super-enthusiastic!).

 - Consider traditional routes to getting a job.
 Develop your LinkedIn profile.
 Update your resume and send it out.
 Use social media.
 Go on legal job search engines to find something.
 These may not be the most effective means to get a job, considering the competition, but it is something worth trying if you have not already.